-Teachers should be made aware of the care timetable, particularly if the child needs to be absent from class, and should be aware of the approximate time the procedure should take.
-The assistant/s should ensure their return to the classroom is noted.
+Teachers should be made aware of the care timetable, particularly if the child needs to be absent from class and should be aware of the approximate time the procedure should take.
+The staff member delivering care /s should ensure their return to the classroom is noted.

-The plan should be signed by all contributors and reviewed on a regular basis.
+The plan should be signed by all contributors and reviewed on a termly basis